RattyTheRatter/JellyRat/README.md

 Additionally, it stores a formatted session string ready to use with Token login mods

+Discord injection so when they reset there password you get the token again

 JavaScript backend server which:

 Checks if all fields in the JSON are present.